 It was a cold April morning in New York City.
-A couple of policemen were making their rounds when on 42nd Street, in Times Square, they found a penniless man who had feinted on the sidewalk whom they thought was drunk, but was instead on the brink of death.
+Two policemen were making their rounds when on 42nd Street, in Times Square, they found a penniless man who had feinted on the sidewalk whom they thought was drunk, but was instead on the brink of death.
 That subject, the victim of a hypothermic attack was one of the best boxers in history: Alfonso Teófilo Brown, better known as ‘Panama Al’ Brown.
 One more figure that we present to you during Black History Month.

 Panama Al Brown was born in 1902, in the province of Colón, Panama.
 He learned the English language from his father, Horacio Brown, who was a slave in Nashville, Tennessee, before being freed in 1865.
 He also spoke French, since his mother, Esther Lashley, was originally from Martinique.